 The course is designed for collection managers, curators, registrars, conservators, and also directors of small- to medium-sized museums, galleries, libraries and archives, from all regions of the world.
 The course will also interest educators and professionals who teach collection management and preventive conservation, in either an academic or a vocational environment.
 Candidates must submit, with their formal application, a 500-word summary of their experience and the way in which the course relates to their current or future projects.
 A maximum of 22 participants will be selected from among the applicants.

 Working language: English.
 Course notes in English and French.

 Travel, Accommodation and Living Expenses

-Please fill the ICCROM application form and mail to the following address, to be used for all correspondence relative to the course:
+Please use the ICCROM course application form.
+Mail to the following address, which should be used for all correspondence relative to the course:

 13, via di San Michele